odarriba/docker-timemachine/README.md

 ## Modify netatalk's configuration files

-If you want to modify the netatalk's configuration file, called `afp.conf`, you can do it cloning this repo, changing it's contents and building the image by your own using `sudo docker build .`
+If you want to modify the netatalk's configuration file, called `afp.conf`, you can do it cloning this repo, changing the contentes in `start_services.sh` script and the re-build the image with `sudo docker build .`.

-Also, you can change it by accessing the container and modifying it in live, bute remember to save the chhanges like when the password was changed (see above).
+Also, you can change it by accessing the container and modifying it in live, but remember to save the chhanges like when the password was changed (see above).

 ## Contributors